Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Loreto is a remote town in Baja Sur, about three hours up the coast from La Paz.
 There is an international airport where you can fly in for a weekend journey, or you can make it a rest stop on a long road trip through the Baja.

 The beaches in town are nice, but nothing spectacular.
-However, a short boat ride to the nearby islands will blow your mind.
+However, a short boat ride to the nearby islands will leave you in awe.

 The desolate white sand beach stretches out as far as your eyes can see.
 Warm turquoise water rolls onto the shore.
 This scene is paradise by any definition.

-There is no shortage of incredible things to do in Loreto, so don’t hesitate to add it to your Baja bucket list!
+There is no shortage of incredible things to do in Loreto, so don’t hesitate to reserve an incredible and inexpensive hotel for a 2-3 night stay in Loreto.

 3. Sayulita, Nayarit